wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 Lets create your first HTML page.

-1. Open our text editor, create a new file named hello.html, and save it to a location you won't forget.
+1. Open your text editor, at this point it really doesn't matter what text edtor you chose.
+Create a new file named hello.html, and save it to a location you won't forget.

 2. In the hello.html file, add the document structure, the `<!DOCTYPE html>` document type, and the `<html>`, `<head>`, and `<body>` elements.